 The annual crime prevention conference supports Safe City Mississauga's strategic goal of being a recognized leader in the crime prevention sector.
 Additionally, the conference supports the organization in developing stronger relationships between universities, colleges and practitioners as well as increasing knowledge sharing and mobilization within the crime prevention sector in Mississauga.

-In 2016, our Crime Prevention Conference was held at the Living Arts Centre on November 3rd.
+In 2017, our Crime Prevention Conference was held at the University of Toronto Mississauga on October 12th.